rohinmshah/gac2011-eh/ gac2011-eh/BlazingContacts/src/com/blazingcontacts/BlazingContacts/readme.txt

 11a.
 Option 1: Suppose there is already a contact with the same name as the contact which is about to be added.
 Should that contact be updated, or should a new contact be inserted?
 12. AsyncTask - Fix publishProgress so that the "Finished!" notification has the number of added contacts and the number of updated contacts.
 13. WebWrapper - There are a bunch of warnings and to dos.
+14. Add a button which allows the user to select more contacts to share with others (possibly upto a maximum).

 Classes that Rohin has checked: